Paying for adaptations to your home

 - If the care plan recommends only home adaptations, you will have the opportunity to apply for funding depending on the cost of the adaptations, divided into minor and major adaptations.

 If you live in England and the recommended adaptations cost less than £1,000, social services often provide and fit these free of charge.
-However, if you’ve been allocated a personal budget following the financial assessment to manage your own care, adaptations might be funded out of this.
+However, if you’ve been allocated a personal budget to manage your own care, adaptations might be funded out of this.

 In Northern Ireland and Scotland, local authorities might charge for minor adaptations.